Domain Wall Bianchi Type $VI_0$ Universe in $f(R,T)$ Gravity: Field equations

-Let $\dot{B}=L(B),$ then $\ddot{B}=L\acute{L}$ with $ \acute{L}=\frac{dL}{dB}$ and we get the reduced equation (17) in the following form
+Let $\dot{B}=L(B),$ then $\ddot{B}=L\acute{L}$ with $ \acute{L}=\frac{dL}{dB}$ and we get the reduced equation \eqref{Eq:17} in the following form

-where $C_1^2$ is integration constant.
-We have two possibilities depending on the value of integration constant as zero or non zero.
-Note that the $f(R,T)$ gravity models depends on a source term, so each choice of $ L_{m} $ would generate a specific set of field equations.
-Particular cases of $f(R,T)$ functions including $f(R,T)= R+\mu T$ is discussed by Harko et. al \cite{Harko et al. 2011}.
-The importance of this model is that the coupling between matter and geometry becomes an effective and time dependent.
+where $C_1^2$ is the integration constant.
+We have two possibilities, depending on whether the value of the integration constant is zero or not.
+Note that the $f(R,T)$ gravity models depend on a source term, so each choice of $L_{m}$ would generate a specific set of field equations.
+Particular cases of $f(R,T)$ functions, including $f(R,T)= R+\mu T$, are discussed by Harko et al. \cite{Harko et al. 2011}.
+The importance of this model is that the coupling between matter and geometry becomes effective and time-dependent.
 We would like to mention that one may get different solutions by taking different values of constants and parameters.
 Consideration of all possibilities of $f(R,T)$ functions and other parameters is left as work for the future.
-Therefore, we consider the following two cases
+Therefore, we consider the following two cases: